Lilly's pancreatic cancer treatment fails late-stage study

-(Reuters) - Eli Lilly and Co said on Wednesday its experimental pancreatic cancer treatment in combination with a cocktail of chemotherapies did not meet the main goal in a late-stage study.
+(Reuters) - Eli Lilly and Co said on Wednesday its experimental pancreatic cancer treatment in combination with chemotherapy drugs failed to meet the main goal of overall survival in a late-stage study.

 The trial evaluated Lilly’s pegilodecakin plus Folfox, which is a combination of chemotherapy drugs, compared to Folfox alone in patients with metastatic pancreatic cancer.

-Lilly gained access to pegilodecakin with its $1.6 billion acquisition of Armo Biosciences.
+Lilly, which gained access to pegilodecakin with its $1.6 billion acquisition of Armo Biosciences in 2018, said it would conduct trials in lung cancer and other tumor types including renal cell carcinoma, where the molecule has shown promising activity.

+Pegilodecakin is a naturally occurring immune growth factor called a pegylated interleukin-10 that stimulates the survival, expansion and killing potential of a particular type of white blood cell in the immune system.

+Metastatic pancreatic cancer is one of the deadliest major cancers, with just 3% of patients in the U.S. living five years after the cancer is diagnosed.

 Reporting by Ankur Banerjee in Bengaluru; Editing by Shailesh Kuber